"I want to make the most out of life"

-"It all started when my older brother, Lewis, started feeling ill and getting palpitations.
+"My older brother, Lewis, started feeling ill and getting palpitations.
 He was diagnosed with a hole in his heart, and because our dad had the same thing, doctors said my other brother, Perry, and I should both be checked.

 "I only told my best friend, my sixth form teacher and my school dean about my heart problem.
 I’m not someone to make a fuss and I didn’t want anyone else to know what I was going through.